 Here, Martin breaks down his recommendations for fishing Lake Gogebic, season-by-season.
 Follow his suggestions until you become more familiar, then strike out on your own.

 1. The great thing about Lake Gogebic is that there are few places on the lake an angler can’t catch fish, according to Martin.
 That includes the seemingly featureless mid-lake abyss.
 Because gamefish like walleyes and yellow perch are so insect-oriented in their feeding behavior, mid-lake mud flats tend to hold fish nearly year around.
 But to catch fish from late fall through winter, key on transition zones where the bottom turns from hard to soft.
 Set up just into the soft side of the transition and don’t expect to see fish on the sonar screen as they tend to blend in with the mud.
 Which is another way of saying you may have to move around a bit to find fish.
 For perch and walleyes, try vertically fishing an Impulse® Stone Fly or Mayfly on a 1/16- to 1/8-ounce RZ Jig.
-Or, Martin suggests, fish a 1/16-ounce Doodle Bug jig baited with live wrigglers or waxworms.
-If yellow perch are the primary target, try a Mitee Mouse Jig tipped with a Water Flea.
+If yellow perch are the primary target, try an Impulse Rigged Water Flea.

 Anglers specifically targeting yellow perch now, often use ice fishing rods with wire strike indicators to help them detect bites.
 Fish a Mayfly or Bro’s Slug Bug straight over the side of the boat from an anchored position.
 “If you drift, you’ll catch fewer fish,” he says.